In Progress . . . and Recently Completed

 Units: The Evergreen park consists of 11 mobile homes located on a 1.28 acre parcel located on Route 5 just north of the Bellows Falls Village, with a nice view of the river.
 The Red Maple Park consists of 7 mobile homes and a 2 unit apartment building.
 The park is situated on a 1.38 acre parcel (made up of two lots) in Springfield, VT, conveniently close to the town center and served by public water and sewer.

-Timeline: Project began in March 2013, and is slated to be completed in early summer.
+Timeline: Project began in March 2013, and was completed within a few months.

 General Partner: J.D.
 Kantor, Inc.